24 Aug How to Set up Azure AD Certificate-Based Authentication (CBA) for Skype for Business Online (Android)

 On premise servers are required EG ADFS/WAP (Reverse Proxy)/ADDC/CA to enable CBA.
 It is currently not possible to enable CBA if using a pure O365/SfBO deployment.

 Azure IAAS may be a suitable option to reduce on premises server footprint but comes with the associated cost for an Azure subscription.
-(For testing purposes, this lab was completely entirely in Azure with SfBO hybrid).
+(For testing purposes, this lab was completed entirely in Azure with SfBO hybrid).